tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/analyzing.rst

 - coefficients: any number that is multiplied with a variable
 - lower order terms: variables at a power less than the highest found in a polynomial

-To avoid getting bogged down in the mathematical details of **asymptotic analysis** let's think about it in a practical sense.
+To avoid getting bogged down in the mathematical details of **asymptotic analysis** that supports cancellation let's think about constants and coefficients in a practical sense.
 We will defer the discussion on lower order terms until later in this section when they have a relevant context.

 If you multiply infinity by any number, no matter how large, what do you get?
 Infinity, because there is no concept of anything larger.
 If you add any number, no matter how large, to infinity what do you get?
 Infinity.

-Essentially there is no number that can be multiplied (coefficient) or added (constant term) to infinity that will have any effect on its size.
-For this reason we consider coefficients and constants as `negligible` and can discard, or cancel, them.
+Essentially there is no number that can be multiplied (coefficient) or added (constant term) to the factor of ``n`` that will have any effect on the growth rate.
+For this reason we consider coefficients and constants as `negligible` relative to the ``n`` term itself and can discard them.

-From our pseudocode example that was reduced to ``4n + 1`` we can see that ``4`` is a coefficient of ``n`` and ``1`` is a constant term, both can be cancelled.
+From our pseudocode example that was reduced to ``2n + 1`` we can see that ``2`` is a coefficient of ``n`` and ``1`` is a constant term, both can be cancelled.
+After cancelling we are left with ``n``.
+In Big-O Notation we can clasiffy the algorithm as ``O(n)``!

-Finally we have applied all of the evaluation rules and reached our algorithm's classification, in Big-O Notation, of ``O(n)``!

 Non-Linear Big-O Values
 =======================